How to Check if Your Weed Grinder Sucks

 Now let’s talk about cost, arguably the most important factor that determines what league of grinder you might consider purchasing.

 The major factors that influence this are the manufacturing process (CNC, casted), tolerance used (how specific/consistent the grinder was CNC’d), material type (wood, acrylic, zinc, aluminum, steel) and grade (ex.
-Aluminum 6061 and 7075), grinder size (2 piece – 6 piece), and grinder complexity (special add-ons, unique attributes/surface finish/aesthetics)
+Aluminum 6061 and 7075), grinder size (2 piece – 6 piece), and grinder complexity (special add-ons, unique attributes like being threadless/surface finish/aesthetics)

-The tolerance used when CNCing is hard to notice unless they used really crappy tolerances.
+The tolerance used when machining a grinder is hard to notice unless they used really crappy tolerances.

 You might notice this on the $15-20 grinders, but manufacturers understand the importance of a decent build, so you are more likely to see lower quality metal being used (zinc, aluminum grade lower than 6061) rather than a grinder with poor tolerances.